spacemeshos/protocol/hare/FAQ.md

 Q: So, the pre-round is used to filter blocks that we didn’t get from at least f+1 active participants?

-A: Yes, because that will mean that every value (block id) that is not filtered after the pre-round had f+1 witnesses, meaning it was seen by at least one honest, meaning valididty 2 is satisfied.
+A: Yes, because that will mean that every value (block id) that is not filtered after the pre-round had f+1 witnesses, meaning it was seen by at least one honest, meaning validity 2 is satisfied.

 ---